-- 1. Faculty members complete the PDP form. - 2.
-Faculty members review the PDP form with their Division Director.
-If the Division Director has questions regarding activities included in the Professional Development Plan, the Division Director should consult with the Tenure and Promotion Committee Chair. - 3.
+- 1. Professional Development Plans are discussed with and reviewed/approved by the Division Director.
+If the Division Director has questions regarding activities included in the Professional Development Plan, the Division Director should consult with the Tenure and Promotion Committee Chair. - 2.
 Faculty members submit their completed, signed professional development plans to the Chair of the Tenure and Promotion Committee.

 - a.
 Submission deadlines are Sept.
 20 for fall and Feb.
-15 for spring. - Evidence supporting completion of professional development activities does not need to be submitted with the PDP form.
-Faculty should retain evidence of professional development completion for submission with their promotion portfolios. - 4.
-The committee reviews and approves the PDP form.
-If the Committee has concerns regarding activities included in the Professional Development Plan, the Committee Chair will contact the faculty member and Division Director. - 5.
-Upon approval from the committee, the Committee Chair will sign the PDP form and return the original to the faculty member.
-A scanned copy is retained by the Committee.
-Faculty are responsible for retaining their PDP forms and evidence supporting completion, as well as tracking their total professional development hours. - 6.
-Faculty members who are submitting a significant number of professional development items may want to attach the Professional Development Tracking Form to the PDP form.
-This form is used as part of the promotion portfolio to compile all professional development activities.
+15 for spring. - b.
+Evidence supporting completion of professional development activities should not be submitted to the Tenure and Promotion Committee.
+Faculty should retain evidence of professional development completion for submission with their promotion portfolios.
+Proof of completion of degree programs/coursework must be submitted to Human Resources. - 2.
+The committee reviews the PDP, including the total hours recorded on the PDP.
+If the Committee has concerns regarding activities included in the Professional Development Plan, the Committee Chair will contact the faculty member and Division Director. - a.
+Course credits should be converted to hours with 1 credit hour = 30 hours - b.
+Published work under 1200 words = 10 hours - c.
+Published work over 1200 words = total words .008 (see Appendix A) - 3.
+The Committee Chair will sign the approved and reviewed PDPs and the original is returned to the faculty member.
+A scanned copy is retained on the GFCMSU network. - a.
+Faculty are responsible for retaining their PDPs & evidence supporting completion, as well as tracking their total professional development hours. - 4.
+To facilitate the Committee's review of promotion portfolios, faculty members should use the Professional Development Tracking Sheet.
+The Tracking Sheet should include a list of all completed professional development, the number of hours for each activity, the dates completed, and the total hours of professional development.
+The Tracking Sheet is available in the ePortfolio template shell.